edoardottt/awesome-hacker-search-engines/README.md

 - [Find My Past](https://search.findmypast.com/search-world-records) - Discover your global ancestors by searching millions of records across the world
 - [FamilySearch](https://www.familysearch.org/search/) - Search for your ancestors in birth certificates, marriage registrations, census records, and other documents
 - [iTools - Wink People Search](http://itools.com/tool/wink-people-search) - Free people search.
 Find people on social networks and across the Web
+- [Intelius](https://www.intelius.com/) - Leading provider of public data about people and their connections to others

 ### Unclassified